 For doctoral students

-The International Division helps PhD students from abroad with all questions about formalities and everyday life in Germany.
+The International Office helps PhD students from abroad with all questions about formalities and everyday life in Germany.
 Studying for the doctorate leads to a doctoral dissertation and is a first research activity after graduating.
 It is also a step in a scientific career.
 Organizationally, PhD students at the University of Stuttgart are classified as students.
 As such, they apply for doctoral degree studies and go through enrollment.

 For the duration of your doctoral studies at the University of Stuttgart, a network of committed employees will stand ready to support and advise you.